-For example, an AutoSSL provider with an six-star score may look like the following:
+For example, an AutoSSL provider with an seven-star score may look like the following:

-The system calculates the cPanel (powered by Sectigo) provider's usability score by its ability to:
+The system assigns the cPanel (powered by Sectigo) provider's Usability Score by its ability to:

 - Support the "http" and "dns" Domain Control Validation (DCV) method (two stars for each Ancestor DCV-supported DCV method, for a total of four stars).